 My hero Rosalind Driver

 Rosalind Driver made a huge contribution to the field of understanding student misconceptions in science.
-She believed students construct their understanding of the world through their observations and interactions with their peers.
+She believed students construct their understanding of the world through their observations and interactions with their peers, creating a coherent set of ‘alternative conceptions’ based on common sense, but wrong, logic.

 Driver recognised that students need teacher guidance if they are to make sense of the world.
 Students are unlikely to give up their alternative conceptions easily, so lessons must be carefully designed to help them make this leap; those who champion discovery based learning beware!
 Students need opportunities to make their current thinking visible, be presented with alternative ideas, and should be given time to assimilate these into their thinking.